MIA TINGLEY

 Hi!
-I’m Mia Tingley, a Junior studying Textile and Fashion Design with Entrepreneurship and Studio Art certificates at the University of Wisconsin-Madison.
+I’m Mia Tingley, a junior studying Textile and Fashion Design with Entrepreneurship and Studio Art certificates at the University of Wisconsin-Madison.
 I am passionate about functional design, sustainable and high quality production, and innovation within textile design.
-I have taken coursework in sewing, Adobe Suite, fashion illustration, textile science, weaving, marketing, and print design.
+I have taken coursework in sewing/garment construction, pattern making, Adobe Suite, trend forecasting, fashion illustration, textile science, weaving, product development, and print design.

 WOVEN PROJECTS: